commtech/fscc-windows/README.md

 manual._

 There are multiple ways of modifying the card's registers varying from using the Windows API to an FSCC specific API.
-Here are a few ways of doing this.
+Following are a few methods of doing this.

 In HDLC mode some settings are fixed at certain values.
 If you are in HDLC mode and after setting/getting your registers some bits don't look correct then they are likely fixed.
-For a complete list of the fixed values see the CCR0 section of the manual.
+A complete list of the fixed values can be found in the CCR0 section of the manual.

-You should make sure and purge the data stream after changing registers.
+You should purge the data stream after changing the registers.
-Settings like CCR0 will require being purged for the changed settings to take effect.
+Settings like CCR0 will require being purged for the changes to take effect.

 Use the `FSCC_SET_REGISTERS` ioctl to set the values of any registers you